 Bench warrants may not only be given to suspected criminals, but also to witnesses who did not appear in court for the trials.

-Southern California criminal attorneys may also confirm that there are the so called warrant recalls.
+Southern California criminal attorneys may also confirm that there is the so-called warrant recalls.

 More often than not, requests for warrant recalls are granted by the courts.
 This is because warrants were just made as an assurance that defendants appear in court, or that the rights of suspects are still upheld even when searching or seizing their properties for crime evidence.